jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Pricing/Billing-Overview.md

 **Charges Collectable**

  1. Container instances are charged according to specifications, that is, the number of processor cores allocated and the amount of memory.
- 2. The cloud disk service and the Elastic IP are subject to their respective billing rules.
+ 2. The cloud disk and the Elastic IP are subject to their respective billing rules.

 **Region and Availability Zone**